GiuliaZd/lect5Alg/activity1/README.md

 ## Task 2

 There are `n` stairs, a person standing at the bottom wants to reach the top.
 The person can climb either 1 stair or 2 stairs at a time.
 There is a simple implementations in `./src/` folder.
 Discuss how the code works.
+DONe in the class

 ## Task 3

 - There are `n` stairs, a person standing at the bottom wants to reach the top.
 The person can climb either 1 stair or 2 stairs or **3 stairs** at a time.
 Write a program that counts the number of ways, the person can reach the top.
 You can use the following program as a starter `./src/staircase1.cpp`.
-Also the link below might useful: https://www.includehelp.com/cpp-programs/stair-case-program-to-solve-the-staircase-problem.aspx
+Also the link below might useful: https://www.includehelp.com/cpp-programs/stair-case-program-to-solve-the-staircase-problem.aspx done in the class

 ## Task 4: Individual (at home)

-- What are the pros/cons of recursive over iterative Programming?
+- What are the pros/cons of recursive over iterative Programming? the answer:
+  Recursive programs provide compact and clean code.
+A recursive program is a simple way of writing programs.
+There are some inherent problems like factorial, Fibonacci sequence, towers of Hanoi, tree traversals, etc. which require recursion for solving.

+In other words, they are solved efficiently with recursion.
+They can also be solved with iterative programming using stacks or other data structures but there are chances to become more complex to implement.

+Problem-solving powers of recursive as well as iterative programming are the same.
+However, recursive programs take more memory space as all the function calls need to be stored on the stack until the base case is matched.

+Recursive functions also have a time overhead because of too many function calls and return values.

-- Difference between recursion and induction.
+- Difference between recursion and induction. the answer:
+  1.Recursion is the process in which a function is called again and again until some base condition is met.
+  Induction is the way of proving a mathematical statement.
+  2.Recursion is the way of defining in a repetitive manner.
+Induction is the way of proving.
+  3.Recursion starts from nth term till the base case.
+Induction starts from the initial till (n+1)th term.
+  4.Recursion has two components: Base condition; Recursive step.
+Induction has two steps:Base step;Inductive step 5.Recursion: We backtrack at each step to replace the previous values with the answers using the function.
+Induction: We just prove that the statement is true for n=1.
+Then we assume that n = k is true.
+Then we prove for n=k+1.
+  6.Recursion: No assumptions are made.
+Induction: The assumption is made for n= k 7.Recursive function is always called to find successive terms.
+Induction: Here statements or theorems are proved and no terms are found.
+  8.recursion: It can lead to infinity if no base condition is given.
+Induction: there is no concept of infinity.

 > Refer to the [links](#links) section below.